 Communication and counselling skills are presented.
 Opportunities for students to practise skills are a key component of the course.
 Acquisition of skills should allow students to improve communication in their relationships and enable them to facilitate client development.
-Note: Open only to students in the third year of the 4-year BA in Psychology (Applied Emphasis) degree program.
+Note: Open only to students in the third year of the four-year Bachelor of Arts in Psychology (Applied Emphasis) program.
 Prerequisite: PSY 339.
 Corequisite: PSY 486.